yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 ## CMYK Color Model

-**The Subtractive Power of CMYK:**

-Unlike our computer screens that use light to create colors (RGB model), printing uses ink.
-CMYK is a subtractive color model, which means it works by subtracting colors from white light.
+- The CMYK color model, also known as the four-color process, is a subtractive color model used in `color printing`.
+- It stands for `Cyan`, `Magenta`, `Yellow`, and `Key (Black)`.
+- Unlike the `additive RGB model` used in `digital displays`, where colors are created by adding different intensities of light, the CMYK model works by `subtracting` varying amounts of light from white to create colors.

 ![cmyk color model](https://plumgroveinc.com/wp-content/uploads/featured-cmyk-color-versus-rgb-color-1280x730-thegem-blog-default.jpg)
 Image source: [plumgroveinc.com](https://plumgroveinc.com/what-is-cmyk-color/)